31 May 2001

 - I wish each of us in this room today success in finding a business platform and a suitable business partner to tackle the new opportunities of world trade.

-- Source for quality suppliers and manufacturers of sporting goods on hktdc.com.
+- Source for quality suppliers and manufacturers of telecom products on hktdc.com.